 However, these should be left for later after you can easily hit the cue ball on center.
 You want to make a direct line from the cue stick to the cue ball to the pool ball you want to hit.

-Step #5: Take your shot.
+Step #5: Take your shot

 When you are ready, take your shot by sliding the pool stick backward and pushing it forward so it strikes the cue ball.
 You want to maintain a comfortable position and relaxed grip throughout the entire shot.